 3.2 Each student is eligible for a maximum of 2 make-up lessons per term

-- a) When organising the make-up lesson, there will be a few classes listed to choose from.
+b) When organising the make-up lesson, the Make up admin will schedule the appropriate classes available each term.
 These make-up classes may change each term depending on the availabilities of the classes and venue.
 If students are unable to take these make-up lessons, the make-up will be void and there will be no crediting or refunds.

 3.3 Make-up lessons must be requested for within the term they are incurred in and must be made up during that same term.
-If there is a legitimate reason as per 3.1a for the last lesson of the term, we may, at our discretion, credit it into next terms accounts.
+If there is a legitimate reason as per 3.1b for the last lesson of the term, we may, at our discretion, move the make up lesson towards the following term.
 Under no circumstances will there be any refunds issued.

-3.4 Once the make-up lesson has been organised, cancellation of the make-up lesson within 48hrs is not permitted otherwise the make-up lesson will be voided, unless due to illness in which a medical certificate must be submitted, for another make-up lesson to be organised.
+3.4 Once the make-up lesson has been organised, cancellation of the make-up lesson within 48hrs is not permitted otherwise the make-up lesson will be voided and unable to be made up, unless due to illness in which a medical certificate must be submitted, for another make-up lesson to be organised.